Juan José Álvarez: Provincial politics

 Álvarez was elected as intendente (mayor) of the newly created Hurlingham Partido (which had, until then, been part of Morón Partido) in 1995.
 In 1997, he briefly requested for a leave of absence from his post to serve as Secretary of Community Relations in the provincial ministry of education, then led by Eduardo Duhalde.
 In 1998, he returned to Hurlingham and he was re-elected as mayor.

 Toward the end of the 1990s, Álvarez formed, alongside Julio Alak and Alberto Balestrini, a trio of promising young Justicialist politicians known as the "Three Musketeers".

 In October 2001, he resigned from his post as mayor to take office as Minister of Security of Buenos Aires Province in the cabinet of Carlos Ruckauf, whose presidential bid Álvarez supported.
 Ruckauf was known for his heavy-handed, "tough-on-crime" approach.
 Following the December 2001 riots, which saw looting and widespread police brutality, Álvarez was sacked from the provincial ministry.
 He was then designated by interim president Adolfo Rodríguez Saá as Secretary of Internal Security of Argentina.
 He remained in the position after Rodríguez Saá resigned from the presidency and Eduardo Duhalde became president in interim fashion.

-In July 2002, he was appointed as Minister of Justice, Security and Human Rights in the cabinet of Duhalde, replacing Jorge Vanossi.
+In July 2002, he was appointed Minister of Justice, Security and Human Rights in the cabinet of Duhalde, replacing Jorge Vanossi.
 He remained in the position up to the end of Duhalde's presidency in May 2003.
 After that, he briefly returned to his post as Minister of Security of Buenos Aires in the cabinet of Governor Felipe Solá.